 Invisible Zinc Face and Body SPF 50

 The Invisible Zinc Sheer Defence Tinted Moisturiser SPF 50 was a lovely product to wear and apply – it went on so easily and made my skin feel really soft.
 It didn’t give me the sort of coverage you’d get from a foundation (and was much lighter in coverage than the Little Urchin tinted sunscreen option) so I wore it with some mineral powder over the top to make my skin look a bit more flawless, but I really liked how easy and fast it was to apply and how it made my skin feel.
 It accepted the mineral powder on the top without going flaky or patchy too (as I’ve had some other zinc sunscreen products do).
-This will be a regular in my make up bag during summer as it felt so light on my skin.
+This will be a regular in my make up bag as it felt so light on my skin.
 An alternative to the Invisible Zinc tinted face cream is to just use the Face and Body sunscreen instead and then apply your foundation or mineral power over the top.
 It works just as well that way too.

-We all really liked the Invisible Zinc Face and Body Sunscreen product too as it was easy to apply, dried quickly without feeling greasy and made our skin feel like it was being protected.
-I’d be happy wearing it on beach days or as an every day sunscreen as it was fast and easy to apply and feels really good on my skin.
+We all really like the Invisible Zinc Face and Body SPF 50 too as it i easy to apply, drys quickly without feeling greasy and makes our skin feel like it is being protected.
+I’m be happy wearing it on beach days or as an every day sunscreen as it’s fast and easy to apply and feels really good on my skin.

 The UV Natural sunscreens contain zinc oxide combined with natural oils and botanicals including green tea extract, grape seed and lavender.
 The zinc sunscreens are SPF 30 and offer UVA and UVB protection.
-The products are cruelty-free, lightly fragranced and water resistant (the main sunscreen is water resistant for up to three hours and the baby version of the zinc sunscreen for up to two hours), reef safe and vegan.
+The products are cruelty-free, lightly fragranced and water resistant (the main sunscreen is water-resistant for up to three hours and the baby version of the zinc sunscreen for up to two hours) and reef safe.
 I think UV Natural offers the best baby sunscreen out of the options we tried and it’s also a vegan sunscreen.

 My advice is to apply a little of the sunscreen at a time and rub it evenly into your skin.
 The cream goes on quite thick and is a little sticky while it settles but it doesn’t turn you white.
-It felt really nourishing on my dry skin, and has a gentle scent that my kids really liked.
-I used the UV Natural Baby sunscreen on my son who has the most sensitive skin and he really liked the way it felt and asked if he could wear it again when it was time to reapply.
-I love that the baby sunscreen comes in a small handbag sized bottle too – I carry it around with me for sun protection on the go.
+It feels really nourishing on my dry skin, and has a gentle scent that my kids really like.
+I use the UV Natural Baby sunscreen on my son who has the most sensitive skin and he really likes the way it feels.
+I love that the baby sunscreen comes in a small handbag-sized bottle too – I carry it around with me for sun protection on the go.

-Even though I wasn’t reviewing natural aftersun options as part of this post, UV Natural also kindly sent me a bottle of UV Natural Chill skin cooler to try out and I need to tell you about it!
+Even though I wasn’t reviewing the natural aftersun options as part of this post, UV Natural also kindly sent me a bottle of UV Natural Chill skin cooler to try out and I need to tell you about it

-During our day at the beach to test the sunscreens, I started suffering with dermatitis under my wedding, engagement and eternity rings which is something I get from time to time when it is hot.
+During a big day at the beach to test the sunscreens, I started suffering with dermatitis under my wedding, engagement and eternity rings which is something I get from time to time when it’s hot.
 I didn’t want to take my rings off at the beach and risk losing them so I kept them on until we got home.
 When I finally took them off, my skin was so red and sore underneath – it was much worse than any other episode I’ve had of it.